Interactive 3D Globe in Three.js

-Stunning Three.js 3D globe visualization with animated location pins marking major world cities.
-Features realistic globe rendering, latitude/longitude grid lines, auto-rotation, and customizable pins for geographic data visualization and interactive mapping.
+Interactive Three.js 3D globe visualization with geospatial location pins, latitude/longitude grid overlays, smooth auto-rotation, and configurable styling for geographic data storytelling and map-based dashboards.

 What this code does